GalaluddinOwais/The-Personality-Type-Your-Answers-Fit-The-Most/README.md

 # Additional Notes
-#### The application was implemented in mere HTML and PHP, despite the statistical calculations, and CSS was not used there, so the application is runnable on a free domain.
-However, one of the drawbacks of the application is that the implementation does not follow the best practice about moving from one question to another, as it navigates to a different page as it moves to the next question.
+#### Despite the statistical calculations, the application was implemented in mere HTML and PHP, so it is runnable on a free domain.
+However, one of the drawbacks of the application is that the implementation does not follow the best practice about moving from one question to another, as it navigates to a different page as it moves to a next question.

 #### After the probability calculation method in this project proved successful, it inspired the introduction of [Alphabet Presence Probability Scanner](https://github.com/GalaluddinOwais/Alphabet-Presence-Probability-Scanner) project, which ensured the accuracy of the method